jakubkopta/nubiweather/README.md

    cd nubiweather/"spring + kotlin"/nubiweather
    ```

-2. Set the environment variable:
+2. Set the environment variable (You can get an API key from: https://www.weatherapi.com/):

    ```bash
    export WEATHER_API_KEY=your_api_key_here